flightaware/kafkatcl/README.md

  For each message received the array *array* is filled with fields from the message containing the message *payload*, *partition*, *offset*, *topic* name and optional *key*, repeatedly executing *code* for each message received.

  The method returns number of rows processed.

-* *$queue* **consume_callback** *timeout* *command*

- As with using a callback to consume from a topic, repeatedly invokes *command* with one argument containing a list of key-value pairs for a received message, or a list of key-value pairs reporting an error.

- If the message was successfully received then the pairs will be *payload*, *partition*, *offset*, *topic* and, optionally, *key*.

- If an error is received the fields will be *error*, *code*, and *message* corresponding to the kafka error string returned by rd_kafka_err2str, the kafka error code and an error message.

-**consume_callback** returns the number of messages consumed.

- Note that you have to invoke the *consume_callback* method repeatedly, and it will return 0 if no data is available at the time it is called.
-Later, though, calling it again may well produce messages.

 *$queue* **delete**